containers/podman/README.md

 Podman is based on libpod, a library for container lifecycle management that is also contained in this repository.
 The libpod library provides APIs for managing containers, pods, container images, and volumes.

-All releases are GPG signed.
+All re leases are GPG signed.
 Public keys of members of the team approved to make releases are located [here](https://github.com/containers/release-keys/tree/main/podman).

 * Continuous Integration:
   * [![Build Status](https://api.cirrus-ci.com/github/containers/podman.svg)](https://cirrus-ci.com/github/containers/podman/master)